How Much Work Are Backyard Chickens REALLY?

 For me personally, I can say that the money we have spent on the chickens has been small, and the benefit in eggs much higher than what we have spent.
 We converted an old 6 x 8 garden shed which already existed on our property into our coop.
 And we made the run and the roosts.
 Although we did purchase hardware cloth, metal roofing, nesting boxes, feeders and waterers, we used leftover lumber for the supports and natural tree limbs for the roosts.

 As for the eggs – the first year we averaged two dozen every week from 4 chickens.
 At $6 per dozen for organic and/or free-range eggs at the store, that’s the equivalent of about $624 in the first year.
 I can guarantee you that we did not spend that much on the coop conversion.
-And now 8 years in – our cumulative egg costs in that time would be over $4000, but our chicken and coop costs are negligible. (approximately $60 – $75 per year in food, and another $10 in shavings)
+And now 8 years in – our cumulative egg costs in that time would be over $4000, but our chicken and coop costs are negligible. (approximately $60 – $75 per year in food for 4 hens, and another $10 in shavings.
+Food costs have tripled with our expanded flock of 12, but still remain very low compared to our almost dozen eggs every day)

 Plus, we get beautiful, organic, free range eggs in multiple colors.
 And our backyard eggs have the biggest and brightest yellow yolk you have ever seen.